Denver Metro Orthopedics, P.C.

 When your knees can’t support you, running, walking, and even standing up become fatiguing tasks.
-At Denver Metro Orthopedics, P.C. in Englewood, Centennial, Lone Tree, and Aurora, Colorado, skilled orthopedists Stephen Thon, MD, and John Schwappach, MD, specialize in diagnosing and improving knee pain with the latest techniques in their field.
+At Denver Metro Orthopedics, P.C. in Englewood and Aurora, Colorado, skilled orthopedist John Schwappach, MD, specializes in diagnosing and improving knee pain with the latest techniques in their field.
 To explore minimally invasive treatment options for your knee injury, call Denver Metro Orthopedics, P.C., or book an appointment online at the nearest location today.

 Knee pain has lots of potential causes because of the joint’s complex anatomy.
-Dr. Thon and Dr. Schwappach evaluate the bones, cartilage, ligaments, muscles, and tendons within your painful knee to locate the damage.
+Dr. Schwappach evaluates the bones, cartilage, ligaments, muscles, and tendons within your painful knee to locate the damage.

 A few of the injuries and conditions commonly associated with knee pain are: